dpressel/mint/README.md

-# MinT: Minimal Transformer Library
+# MinT: Minimal Transformer Library and Tutorials

 A minimalistic implementation of common Transformers from scratch!